NASM CES Study Guide

 One of the most undervalued, overlooked, and yet important strategies for recovery is achieving the proper amount of sleep at night.

-Restorative sleep is needed and when it is done correctly, it Is sufficient for replenishing the energy stores from training.
+Restorative sleep is needed and, when done correctly, is sufficient for replenishing the energy stored from training.

 The release of anabolic hormones is facilitated by restorative sleep.